EXCLUSIVE-U.S. tells India it is mulling caps on H-1B visas to deter data rules -sources

 * U.S. proposal aimed at countering data storage rules globally

-* If implemented, move could hit India's IT sector most -sources (Adds analyst comment)
+* If implemented, move could hit India's IT sector most -sources (Adds stock reaction on Thursday, updates dateline.)

 By Neha Dasgupta and Aditya Kalra